PMarr62/SkyblockDataAnalyzer/FAQ.md

 ## What does each column mean?

+Each column in this program signifies details about every craftable item:

 - Item Name: The name of the item you will eventually sell back to the Bazaar.
 - Buy Price: The maximum amount of coins you will spend at the Bazaar acquiring the necessary materials to craft the resulting items.
 - Sell Price: The minimum quantity you can list your resulting items at in the "sell offer" section of the Bazaar.
 Note that you can list your crafted items for more, but note that it may take longer for your order to fill.